“I have wanted to volunteer at Living History Farms for a long time. When I finally checked it out, it was beyond my expectations.”

 Teen volunteers, that are at least 14 years old by the week(s) in which they want to volunteer, supervise the daily activities of our popular summer Day Camps, in conjunction with college interns and staff.
 Volunteering for Day Camp involves a minimum participation of 1-2 weeks during the summer.

 We will begin accepting applications for new Junior Counselors on March 1, 2018.
-Check back at that time to fill out an application online.

 One-time volunteers help out at special events such as Easter and Family Halloween, or assist in periodic grounds-keeping or maintenance projects.